nazar-art/spring-pragmatic-testing/README.md

         "say": "Hello kirill"
     }

 See the GreetingControllerTest.java.
-Say some words about Unit test problems and go to write integration tests.
+Say some words about Unit test problems and go to write integration tests (check integration tests).

 ### Results